 Plus it’s way more delicious.

-- - Optional garnish: sour cream (soy), scallions, chives
+- Optional garnish: vegan sour cream, scallions, chives

 - Squeeze the grated potato to strain out the liquid.
 The drier the potato, the crispier the end result.